Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Towers of QMBS

 For pedagogical purposes, we explicitly illustrate the towers of exact eigenstates in the celebrated Hubbard model, known as $\eta$-pairing eigenstates~\cite{yang1989eta, yang1990so}.
 The Hamiltonian for the Hubbard model on a hypercubic lattice in $d$-dimensions is given by

-where $\{\vr\}$ labels the sites of a lattice and $\langle \vr, \vr'\rangle$ denotes neighboring sites.
-The Hubbard model on any bipartite lattice has two $SU(2)$ symmetries, referred to as spin and pseudospin symmetries.
-The spin $SU(2)$ symmetry is composed of the operators $\{S^+, S^-, S^z\}$ and the corresponding quadratic Casimir operator $\boldsymbol{S}^2$, which are defined as
+where $\{\vr\}$ labels the sites of a lattice, $\langle \vr, \vr'\rangle$ denotes neighboring sites, and $t_{\vr, \vr'}$ denotes the corresponding hopping strength, which is typically chosen to be site-independent. $\cd_{\vr, \sigma}$ and $c_{\vr,\sigma}$ denote the fermion creation and annihilation operators on site $\vr$, and the on-site fermion number operator is defined as $\hn_{\vr,\sigma} \equiv \cd_{\vr, \sigma} c_{\vr, \sigma}$.
+The Hubbard model on any bipartite lattice has spin and pseudospin symmetries, which are examples of conventional and dynamical $SU(2)$ symmetries respectively, as we discuss below.
+The spin $SU(2)$ symmetry is composed of the operators $\{S^+, S^-, S^z\}$ and the corresponding quadratic Casimir operator $\vec{S}^2$, which are defined as